Plugins¶

 uv is the chosen python package manager for tmuxp.
 It is highly

-suggested to use it when developing plugins; however, pip
+suggested to use it when developing plugins; however, pip will work

 just as well.
 Only one of the configuration files is needed for the packaging